mnlongjohn/ACC_rnaseq_pipeline/README.md

     ```

 ## Singularity
-Singularity is a free and open-source computer program that performs operating-system-level virtualization also known as containerization.
-One of the main uses of Singularity is to bring containers and reproducibility to scientific computing and the high-performance computing (HPC) world1.
-Singularity is a container framework designed to run scientific applications on HPC-backed resources.
+Singularity is a free and open-source computer program that performs operating-system-level virtualisation also known as containerization.
+One of the main uses of Singularity is to bring containers and reproducibility to scientific computing and the high-performance computing (HPC) world.
+Singularity is a container framework designed to run scientific applications on HPC- based resources.

-Singularity is chosen by most HPCs as their primary container software because it allows users to pack an application/workflow/pipeline and all of its dependencies into a single image (file), which can be easily transported between different HPC systems3.
-Furthermore, Singularity assumes that the user does not have root privileges on the host OS, which makes it more secure than other containerization technologies.
+Singularity is chosen by most HPCs as their primary container software because it allows users to pack an application/workflow/pipeline and all of its dependencies into a single image (file).
+This file can be easily transported between different HPC systems.
+Furthermore, Singularity assumes that the user does not have root privileges on the host operating system (OS), making it more secure than other containerization technologies.

 1. Install dependencies:
     ```bash